Industry Workshops and Panels

 Corked is a dramatic short film set in 1970's Northern California wine country.
 It's based on

 the true story of one young women’s struggle against the status quo.
-Jane Dunlap is at
+Jane Dunlap is at the crossroads of asserting her independence in the male-dominated industry.
+Which direction will she choose?

 The House That Built Tsoghik directed by Mariam Ohanyan